bshyuunn/my-ctf-challenges/cykor-spring-2025-recruit-ctf/hyuunn-token/README.md

 - https://dreamhack.io/wargame/challenges/1856

 ## Description
 Your goal is to drain all ETH from the Hyuunn Token Contract.
 (This challenge works on the Shanghai hard fork.)
+(Two solutions exist)

 ## Launch the challenge server
 ```